Intracardiac injection: Procedure

 Intracardiac injections of drugs were generally used only to provide emergency drugs to a patient if other approaches would be ineffective; for example if drugs could not be administered intravenously due to individual circumstances.
 The procedure is performed by inserting a long spinal needle into the ventricular chamber.
 The needle is inserted in the fourth intercostal space between the ribs.
-Today it is considered obsolete, and other routes to give drugs are preferred (such as intraosseously, or through an endotracheal tube).
+Today it is considered obsolete, and other routes to give drugs are preferred (such as intraosseously).

 Complications

 The two primary complications are injury to the coronary artery and hemorrhage within the pericardium.
-In a pericardial hemorrhage, the external sac covering the heart -- called the pericardium -- fills with blood.
+In a pericardial hemorrhage, the external sac covering the heart – called the pericardium – fills with blood.
 This causes external pressure on the heart, which prevents it from pumping properly.
 The probability of complications can be reduced by using a narrow gauge of needle.

 Use of intracardiac injections requires the cessation of cardiopulmonary resuscitation and may be more time-consuming than other delivery methods.

 Society and culture

 In the movie Pulp Fiction, an intracardiac injection of epinephrine is used to treat a heroin overdose (far from the normal medical treatment for this condition, which would be an intravenous or intramuscular injection of naloxone).

 In the movie The Rock, a character self-administers intracardiac atropine to counter the effects of VX nerve gas after exposure.

+In the TV show Fringe, Season 3, Episode 8, "Entrada", Elizabeth is administered intracardiac adrenaline from agent Boyles to counter the effects of chemically-induced whole-body paralysis.